Italy Pet Import Requirements

 Note: Pets can only enter Italy from unlisted countries under commercial regulations from these countries.

-Your pet must be inspected and a commercial EU Health Certificate must be issued and endorsed by a government veterinarian within 48 hours of travel.
+Your pet must be inspected, and a commercial EU Health Certificate must be issued and endorsed by a government veterinarian within 48 hours of travel.

 The transport must be recorded in advance in TRACES.
-This system tracks the import, export and intra trade of all live animals entering or leaving the EU.
+This system tracks the import, export, and intra-trade of all live animals entering or leaving the EU.

 Get a free quote for pet transport